Rendering in the Cloud with Qube!

 Once you have an account set up with your chosen cloud provider and the secure connection is in place, that's when Qube! takes over and can manage jobs seamlessly between your on premise farm and your cloud farm.

 - Our experience - not only do we run all of our development and full testing environment in the cloud, but we have a multitude of experience from helping customers solve their cloud challenges.

 - Our partnerships - as mentioned above, we have partnership agreements with both Microsoft and Google.
 We can get you in contact with Media and Entertainment specialists at each company where they both offer cloud credits for the set up and testing of your cloud farm.

 - Qube! credit - either through trial licensing or through our Metered Licensing, we can give you credits for Qube! licenses while you are setting up and testing your cloud environment.
 Distribution of these credits is done on a case by case basis, of course, after we have a conversation about your goals.

 - Qube! licensing flexibility - we can help you determine what the best Qube! licensing option will be for your rendering needs.
 You can use your existing paid Qube! licenses (subscription or perpetual) for your cloud nodes, you can enable Metered Licensing and overflow from your facility to the cloud, or you might be able to rent Qube! licenses from the cloud provider, depending on which provider it is.

-If you are further down the road and more serious about getting started in the cloud, also send us an email at email@example.com and we can have a meeting to discuss what you goals may be.
-We recommend a follow up call with the cloud provider to introduce all of the teams to each other, if you are working with Google or Microsoft.
+If you are further down the road and more serious about getting started in the cloud, also send us an email at firstname.lastname@example.org and we can discuss what your goals may be.
+We may recommend a follow up call with the cloud provider to introduce all of the teams to each other, if you are working with Google or Microsoft.